Updated: Jun 3, 2022

 Open those windows widely and let the fresh air and sound of nature find the way into your home and your mind.
 Listen carefully to the sound of birds, rain or wind.
 Breathing in fresh air improves your immune system function and your mood.

 Vitamin D also known as the sunshine vitamin — vital to the regulation of calcium, lowers high blood pressure, helps muscles and overall health.
 So try to maximise natural light in your home by getting rid of any piece of furniture, blinds, curtains, anything that’s blocking the full potential of sunlight.
 I could go on and on how important natural light is.
 If you wish to get more in-depth, I wrote a separate article dedicated solely to the benefits of natural light in your home and how to increase it.

 Get the right amount of greenery, and you will see the difference instantly.
 I love waking up next to a beautiful Palm Tree (and of course my hubby too 😊).
 Plants are not just gorgeous; they are also a natural air purifier and mood booster.

 With that being said I am trying to surround myself with as many green friends as possible.
 My husband says if I could, I would turn our flat into a jungle (that’s how bad it is 😊).
 I’m not kidding, take a look at my home office:

-Show off your Plants with Minimalist Eco-Friendly Plant Holders:
+Show off your Plants With These Eco-Friendly Planters:

 4. Use Natural Materials

 To embrace nature even further try and get as much as possible natural materials like bamboo, cork, sustainable timber, stone and rattan in your home.
 It can be implemented through the furniture, home decor, kitchen worktops, floors, you name it.
 Living in modern society and consumerism it is vital to be mindful when choosing materials.